barsoom/auctionet-embed/README.md

 Keep this to a minimum, since we want the freedom to change the markup (though perhaps we should then also bump the version?).

-Try to use non-fragile CSS rules, i.e. avoiding nestled selectors, and using IDs or classes rather than relying on element names and nesting.
+Try to use non-fragile CSS rules, i.e. avoiding nested selectors, and using IDs or classes rather than relying on element names and nesting.

 ### Local development server